Bodmer/JPEGDecoder/README.md

 The library has been tested with 3.2" and 3.0" displays based on the HX8357B, HX8357C and ILI9481 driver chips with a 16 bit parallel interface.
 Adapting the example sketch for other TFT drivers and their graphics libraries should be quite easy if they support either setWindow() or SetAddrWindow() and pushColor() functions as found in the Adafruit_GFX library.

-On a Mega the number of images stored in FLASH must be limited because it they are large enough to push the executable code start over the 64K 16 bit address limit then the Mega will fail to boot even though the sketch compiles and uploads correctly.
-This is a limitation imposed by the Arduino environment not this library!
 The Arduino Mega is not recommended as it does not reliably decode some jpeg images possibly due to a shortage of RAM.
 The Due will work fine with much bigger image sets in FLASH.

 The ESP8266 and ESP32 has been tested with an ILI9341 library using the SPI interface, with Jpeg images stored in SPIFFS and in Flash arrays.